BugsBound/react-labyrinth-game/README.md

 ## For start
 1. Clone this project
 2. Go to project folder
-3. Use `npm i` for install install dependencies
+3. Use `npm i` for install dependencies
 4. U R THE BEST!
    * Use `npm start` for run with dev-mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
    * Use `npm run build`.
 Builds the app for production to the `build` folder.\